virajbdeshpande/AmpliconArchitect/README.md

 ### Recent updates:

+### October 2021 update:
+Version 1.2_r2 released with additional flags for manual control over insert size and read-pair support cutoffs, and minor improvements to logging.
+No changes to output or performance when run with default arguments.
+Users are now required to also specify `--ref` when running AA.

 ### October 2020 update:
 Version 1.2 released with performance improvements, better handling of sequencing artifacts, and some improvements to useability.